comeon-group/git-changelog-maven-plugin/README.md

 # Minimal example

-Assuming your master branch is called `master` and you are on some other branch:
+Assuming your master branch is `origin/master` and you are on some other branch:

 Add to pom.xml: